These terms and conditions are divided into the following sections:

 2.8 We strongly recommend that you take out your own independent insurance against the possibility of cancellation or the postponement of any part of your ceremony and associated celebrations.

-2.9 No food or drink (including alcohol) is permitted at Islington Town Hall, or in ceremony rooms at other licensed venues just before, or during or after the ceremony.
+2.9 No food or drink (including alcohol) is permitted at Islington Town Hall, or in ceremony rooms at other licenced venues just before, or during or after the ceremony.

-2.10 No animals (with the exception of recognised assistance animals) are permitted to enter Islington Town Hall.
+2.10 No animals or pets (with the exception of recognised assistance animals or pets permitted under the Say I Do pet policy- see section 5 for policy) shall be permitted to enter Islington Town Hall to attend the ceremony.

 2.11 Any gifts, flowers or property left at Islington Town Hall in conjunction with your ceremony are not the responsibility of the staff at Islington Town Hall.